Korgoth of Barbaria: Summary

 Korgoth of Barbaria followed the exploits of the eponymous Korgoth (voiced by actor Diedrich Bader), and parodied Conan the Barbarian, as well as the sword and sorcery subgenre in general.
 The show was set in a post-apocalyptic world where sorcery and the remnants of technology exist simultaneously.
-The heavy metal/thrash metal musical theme was composed by Lee Holdridge.
+The theme song in the style of thrash metal was composed by Lee Holdridge.

 Plot

 Korgoth is infected with a deadly parasite by Gog-Ma-Gogg and extorted to steal an item known as "The Golden Goblin of the Fourth Age" from the wizard Specules, who Gog believes to have recently died.
 He journeys with a group of Gog-Ma-Gogg's henchmen to Specules' castle, picking up a girl and killing several things along the way.
 The group reaches the castle and begin to plunder it.
 As Korgoth searches for the Golden Goblin, Specules returns, explaining that he was on vacation.
 Specules uses his magic to kill or incapacitate all but Korgoth, who proves too strong for the ridiculous creatures that the wizard conjures through chewing gum.
-As a last resort, Specules uses his magic directly against Korgoth; however, he is knocked off-balance and accidentally kills Korgoth's girl.
+As a last resort, Specules uses his magic directly against Korgoth, only to be knocked off-balance and accidentally kill Korgoth's girl.
 Angered, Korgoth takes a two-pronged candle stick holder and impales Specules through the eyes, only to find that the wizard has magically transferred his head onto the dead girl's body.
 Specules proceeds to fly out the window.
 Korgoth returns to Gog-Ma-Gogg with the Golden Goblin (a simple novelty item) and gets the elixir for the deadly parasite, though the elixir takes many seasons to take effect.
 Korgoth is last seen walking away, pulling a cart full of medicine bottles.